ywamjapan/ywamjapan.org/content/en/location/kobe/about.md

 **Vision**

-Our team’s vision is to start a disciple-making movement in Kobe, and a missions sending movement from Kobe to the surrounding cities in the Kansai region and the nations beyond.
+Our team’s vision is to start a disciple-making movement in Kobe, and a missions sending movement from Kobe to other cities across Japan and to the nations beyond.

 ## Details

 * **Language(s):** English
 * **[Omega Zone & Region]({{< ref "../../omegazones.md" >}}):** Hyogo, Kansai
-* **Last Updated:** 2020-05-14
+* **Last Updated:** 2020-06-22